 The University research community has an interest in recognizing both the holder of the award with the sponsor and the person serving as institutional oversight (if different).
 In order to accomplish this, the University research community recognizes two types of eligible Principal Investigators: (1) the Sponsor PI and (2) the U-M PI.

-The University recognizes the applicant to the sponsor as the Sponsor Principal Investigator.
+The University recognizes the applicant to the sponsor as the sponsor Principal Investigator.
 The institution will allow anyone employed by Michigan who meets the sponsor's guidelines for eligibility to serve in this capacity.
 This situation corresponds to the PAF role of “U-M Sponsor Principal Investigator.”

-In most cases, the Sponsor-eligible Principal Investigator and UM-eligible Principal Investigator will be the same individual and will be named in the Principal Investigator field of the Proposal Approval Form (PAF).
-In cases when an individual does not qualify as both the Sponsor and UM Principal Investigator, both must be named on the PAF--one as U-M Sponsor Principal Investigator and the other as U-M Principal Investigator.
+In most cases, the Sponsor-eligible Principal Investigator and U-M-eligible Principal Investigator will be the same individual and will be named in the U-M Principal Investigator field of the Proposal Approval Form (PAF).
+In cases when an individual does not qualify as both the Sponsor and U-M Principal Investigator, both must be named on the PAF--one as U-M Sponsor Principal Investigator and the other as U-M Principal Investigator.

-For the purposes of this policy statement, the term Principal Investigator shall encompass other sponsor-specific titles such as Project Director and Program Director that are typically used for non-research sponsored projects.
+For the purposes of this policy statement, the term Principal Investigator shall encompass other sponsor-specific titles such as Project Director and Program Director that are commonly used for non-research sponsored projects.

 Certain sponsored project competitions are directed specifically to the support of individual students, fellows, or other non-permanent employees.
 Examples include doctoral dissertation awards and individual pre-and postdoctoral fellowship programs.
 The proposal format typically requires that the individual applicant (e.g., the student or fellow) be identified in the application as the Principal Investigator.

-Requests for exceptions to the employee / student requirement can be considered, provided the individual has some other affiliation with the University (e.g., Visiting Scholar) and the unit head for administrative home for the project endorses the request.
+Requests for exceptions to the employee / student requirement can be considered, provided the individual has some other affiliation with the University (e.g., Visiting Scholar) and the unit head of the administrative home for the project endorses the request.

-If a UM Principal Investigator leaves the University prior to the end of a sponsored project, leadership arrangements for the duration of the project should be discussed with the unit, ORSP, and the sponsor, in advance of departure.
+If a U-M Principal Investigator leaves the University prior to the end of a sponsored project, leadership arrangements for the duration of the project should be discussed with the unit, ORSP, and the sponsor, in advance of departure.
 If the sponsored project is not being transferred to the PI’s new institution, a replacement U-M PI must be named.
 See the Post-award Change Request Form PI/Key Person Change for guidance on this process.

 Each of the following is an exception to the generally applicable PI eligibility limitations described above.
 ORSP Project Representatives will review each PI exception request (process described below) and grant approval of the exception on a case-by-case basis.
 In some situations ORSP will consider the exception only if certain conditions are met: